ismailhg/todoApp/README.md

 # 📝 ToDo List App

-ToDo App V2 is a modern and responsive task management application that allows users to manage personal tasks efficiently.
-Built using the MERN stack (MongoDB, Express, React, Node.js), the app includes user authentication and a clean UI to help users organize their daily workflow.

 ## 💡 Features

 - Add, update, and delete tasks
 - Mark tasks as completed
 - Clear completed tasks
 - User registration and login
-- JWT-based authentication and session security
 - Fully responsive design for all devices

 ## 🌐 Live Demo